 Step 1: Automate The Purchase Request Process

-The purchase request automation starts with providing your users with the ability to create electronic purchase requests.
+The purchase request automation starts with allowing your users to create electronic purchase requests.

 For example, your employees create different purchase requests – Travel, purchase, petty cash, etc.